 Moreover, Niloufar loves spreading her passion for neuroscience to the masses, as she is quite active creating YouTube videos, building Udemy courses, giving talks at conferences, writing books, etc.

-In-progress PhD, positioning in Neuro Information Science.
+- Completed: PhD, positioned in Neuro Information Science.

-My humble ‘out of the box’ passion: Neuro Smart (Affective) Search (I’ll probably end up changing the name):
+- Work in progress: A humble ‘out of the box’ passion: Neuro Smart (Affective) Search (I’ll probably end up changing the name):

-“I envision/hope to have my dissertation add to the body of knowledge, helping develop search engines that, through wearable computing devices, are able to read human brain waves, and dimensions of emotions thereof, in order to improve search results based on the neurological feedback that the search engines receive from user’s brain waves.
+“I envision/hope to add to the body of knowledge, helping develop search engines that, through wearable computing devices, are able to read human brain waves, and dimensions of emotions thereof, in order to improve search results based on the neurological feedback that the search engines receive from user’s brain waves.
 In other words, search engines become an extension of the human brain by receiving brain waves that constantly provide neurological feedback in terms of the search results that they provide.”

 affective information retrieval, affective search, neuro-information science, brain computer interaction, information systems design